Chunngai/cross-sentence-gec/progress.md

 # Aug 19
 ## · Papers · | Additional Encoder & Transformer | Context-Aware Neural Machine Translation Learns Anaphora Resolution, Voita et al., 2018
 ### Contributions
+In: 1 Introduction
-• we introduce a context-aware neural model, which is effective and has a sufficiently simple and interpretable interface between the context and the rest of the translation model;
+>• we introduce a context-aware neural model, which is effective and has a sufficiently simple and interpretable interface between the context and the rest of the translation model;
-• we analyze the flow of information from the context and identify pronoun translation as the key phenomenon captured by the model;
+>• we analyze the flow of information from the context and identify pronoun translation as the key phenomenon captured by the model;
-• by comparing to automatically predicted or human-annotated coreference relations, we observe that the model implicitly captures anaphora.
+>• by comparing to automatically predicted or human-annotated coreference relations, we observe that the model implicitly captures anaphora.

 ### Methods
 **Context Source**